jeafreezy/Old-projects/README.md

 # PROJECTS
-A repo for some fre style projects
+A repo for some free-style projects